mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 [00:00:00]
 **Michaela:** Hello, and welcome to the software engineering unlocked podcast.
-I'm your host-Dr. Michaela, and today I have the pleasure to talk to Trier Bryant and Kim Scott who just released their newest book, 'Just Work'.
+I'm your host-Dr. Michaela, and today I have the pleasure to talk to Trier Bryant and Kim Scott who just released their newest book, "Just Work".
 But before I start, I want to tell you more about CodeSubmit.
 The best take home assignment platform to streamline your tech recruiting.
 Yes, exactly.
 This amazing startup is back sponsoring the podcast.
 Over the last month, they